MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ### Desktop flow modules in DLP

+If your users don't have the latest Power Automate Desktop, they will experience limited data loss prevention policy enforcements.
+The users won't see the design time error messages when they're trying to run, debug from Power Automate Desktop, or save desktop flows that violate DLP policies.
+We'll have background jobs that will periodically scan desktop flows in the environment, and automatically suspend those desktop flows that violate data loss prevention policies.
+Users won't be able to run desktop flows from a cloud flow if the desktop flow violates any data loss prevention policy.

 The following list contains the desktop flow modules that are currently available in DLP.

 - providers/Microsoft.ProcessSimple/operationGroups/DesktopFlow.ActiveDirectory ActiveDirectory